ReeceCrone/Blackjack/README.md

 You start with a total of $75.00 and there is nothing to do except gamble it away

 You can increment you bet up or down by $5.00

+Of course you'll need a jdk to run this, If you find that it's not working or come apon any bugs please let me know!